 NG911 GIS Data Model

 The data model consists of a list of Required, Strongly Recommended and Recommended layers (or tables).
 For each of these layers, a set of Mandatory, Conditional or Optional attributes have been set as well as the data type expected for each of these attributes.
-By laying down these specifications, the NENA ensures that the required information is available and reduces the risk or difficulty in having to adapt each municipalities’ GIS data to the various users.
+The goal is to facilitate access to the required information and to reduce the risk or difficulty in having to adapt each municipalities’ GIS data to the various users.

 How Can FME Help?